-Tommy Bahama is such a beautiful restaurant, and we loved the beachy, California atmosphere that we found is pretty unique in Waikiki.
-The rooftop bar is the perfect place to get drinks with friends, and they have delicious food; a lot that’s locally sourced with Hawaiian-Inspired items.
+Tommy Bahama Waikiki is such a beautiful restaurant, and we loved the beachy, California atmosphere.
+Tommy Bahama happy hour is great for drinks with friends, and they have delicious food; a lot that’s locally sourced with Hawaiian-Inspired items.
 The hospitality was also excellent; the staff was so knowledgable and super friendly!
 It was a great date night, and we will definitely be back!

 Tommy Bahama Waikiki